Skip to content

 “Doctor, what about this inflammatory heart condition I keep hearing about?”

 Myocarditis and pericarditis are inflammation of the heart muscle or heart lining.
 There have been an increased number of cases – above the expected population rate – of both conditions in individuals who have received mRNA COVID-19 vaccines.
 Young males (particularly those between 12-17 years of age) are at most risk, with 11 cases per 100 000 Comirnaty doses and 16 per 100 000 Spikevax doses compared to 1-2 cases per 100 000 Comirnaty/Moderna doses in older ages.
 There has been concern that the risk of myocarditis may also extend to younger children.
-Local and international data do not suggest that there is a similar safety concern for children aged 5-11 receiving a COVID-19 vaccine.
+Local and international data do not suggest a similar safety concern for children aged 5-11 receiving a COVID-19 vaccine.

 Are there any good resources for families?